 The coach’s take: She’s been really aggressive.
 If she gave it everything she had, she could surprise others.
 I knew what the potential was.
 I knew she was going to have a good year.

 The freshman had a pair of top-five finishes in the regular season slalom and a seventh.
 In slalom, she was second and fourth.
 King had a good day in the state alpine meet, getting the top GS result among all Berkshire County girls.
-A repeat All-Eagle pick, King was 21st in the GS at the state meet, the best result of a Berkshire County girl.

 The coach’s take: It’s impressive that she started pulling top-10 finishes so young and has been very consistent in doing so.
 She studies the course, thinks things through and she sees herself finishing.